Prisma AIRS

 Configure Strata Cloud Manager to Secure VM Workloads and Kubernetes Clusters

-Strata Cloud Manager configurations to secure your VM workloads/vNets and Kubernetes
+configurations in Strata Cloud Manager and cloud to protect VM workloads and Kubernetes

 Where Can I Use This? | What Do I Need? |